 That is a great question – before you head into the outdoors, you should learn more about the diseases associated with local ticks and mosquitoes.
 In Idaho, public health officials are most concerned about West Nile virus, Rocky Mountain Spotted Fever, tick-borne relapsing fever, and tularemia.

 We often hear about Lyme disease in the national media, but cases in Idaho are rare and mostly occur in people who traveled to other areas of the country where infected ticks have been found.
 The tick that carries Lyme disease is not known to live in Idaho, but since cases are tracked by where a person lives rather than where they were infected, Idaho will have some cases over the years, usually in people returning from trips in the eastern or midwestern U.S. The Centers for Disease Control and Prevention is an excellent resource if you want to learn more about the risks of insect bites in a different state or country.
 Continue reading

 The first positive human case of mosquito-borne West Nile virus (WNV) in Idaho this season has been confirmed in Canyon County by Southwest District Health officials in a male in his 50s who resides in Canyon County but may have been exposed in Adams County.
 Both counties have previously reported WNV-positive pools of mosquitoes this season.

 The individual reported mosquito bites before the onset of his illness in mid-July, according to public health officials.
 His symptoms included high fever, severe headaches, rash, body aches, vomiting and diarrhea.
 Continue reading

-It seems like it’s just starting to warm up and feel like spring, so is it mosquito season already?
+Seems like it’s just starting to warm up and feel like spring, so is it mosquito season already?

-Idaho’s first 2016 human case of West Nile virus (WNV) infection was confirmed in an Elmore County woman in southern Idaho.
-The woman, in her 30s, is recovering at home from West Nile fever.
+Idaho’s first human case of West Nile virus (WNV) infection for 2017 has been confirmed in a Kootenai County resident.
+The resident, over the age of 50, is recovering from West Nile neuroinvasive disease.